 We have reviewed the loan agreement and agreed its terms to the loan balance included in these financial statements.
 We reviewed that repayments are being made in line with this agreement.
-We have also assessed the financial soundness of the parent company by making reference to its latest audited financial statements.
+We have also assessed the financial soundness of the parent company by making reference to its latest audited financial statements and although the parent company incurred a loss for the year, the Board of Directors have taken appropriate steps to ensure that, financial support will be forthcoming from the group to continue to sustain the Company to meet its obligations when these become due.